Myeloproliferative Neoplasms Clinical Trial

 Splenic irradiation within 6 months prior to Screening or prior splenectomy.

-Prior autologous or allogeneic stem cell transplant at any time.
+Prior allogeneic stem cell transplant within the last 6 months.

-Eligible for allogeneic bone marrow or stem cell transplantation within 3 months following enrollment.
+Eligible for allogeneic bone marrow or stem cell transplantation.

-History of congestive heart failure, myocardial infarction within the past 6 months prior to Cycle 1/Day 1; left ventricular ejection fraction < 45% by echocardiogram or MUGA, unstable arrhythmia, or evidence of ischemia on electrocardiogram (ECG) within 14 days prior to Cycle 1/Day 1.
+History of symptomatic congestive heart failure, or myocardial infarction, or uncontrolled arrhythmia within 6 months prior to Cycle 1 Day 1; left ventricular ejection fraction (LVEF)< 45% by echocardiogram within 4 weeks prior to Cycle 1 Day 1.

-Corrected QT interval (using Fridericia's correction formula) of > 450 msec in men and > 470 msec in women.
+Corrected QT interval (using Fridericia's correction formula) of > 480 msec.

 Experienced portal hypertension or any of its complications.

-Active, uncontrolled bacterial, viral, or fungal infections, requiring systemic antimicrobial within 14 days.
+Active, uncontrolled bacterial, viral, or fungal infections, requiring systemic antimicrobial within 1 week prior to Cycle 1 Day 1.

-Medical condition or have undergone significant surgery to the gastrointestinal tract that could impair absorption or that could result in short bowel syndrome with diarrhea due to malabsorption.
+Medical condition or gastrointestinal (GI) tract surgery that could impair absorption or result in short bowel syndrome with diarrhea.

 Used hydroxyurea or anagrelide within 24 hours prior to the first dose.